Last Updated on June 23, 2023 by Dee

 Soft Pastel Brands:

-Art Supplies required for using chalk pastel or oil pastels:
+Art Supplies required for using chalk pastels or oil pastels:

 Using chalk or oil pastel can be a fun and easy way to add color to your sketches or drawings.